thunthirik68-afk/ICT_105_TechTitans_MVP/docs/weekly-logbook.md

 ## What We Completed

-Brainstormed five attendance system ideas for educational institutions.
+Brainstormed three IT startup ideas and identified six related opportunities/problems affecting students, lecturers, and university administrators.
 Evaluated each idea using the NUF (New, Useful, Feasible) scoring method.
 Selected the best project based on the highest NUF score.

 ## Selected Opportunity

-### QR Code Attendance System
+### QR code attendance system with GPS verification

 ## Why We Selected It

-The QR Code Attendance System was selected because it achieved the highest NUF score (26 points) and ranked 1st among all proposed ideas.
+The QR Code Attendance System with GPS Verification was selected because it achieved the highest NUF score (26 points) and ranked first among the proposed ideas.

-New (8): Uses QR code technology to modernize the attendance process.
+New (8): Uses QR code and GPS verification technology to modernize attendance tracking and reduce proxy attendance.
-Useful (9): Provides fast and accurate attendance tracking while reducing manual work and proxy attendance.
+Useful (9): Saves lecture time, improves attendance accuracy, reduces manual work, and helps prevent students from checking in remotely.
-Feasible (9): Can be developed using web technologies, a database, and QR code integration within the project timeline.
+Feasible (9): Can be developed using web technologies, geolocation APIs, databases, and QR code libraries within the semester timeline.

-The team concluded that this idea offers the best balance of innovation, usefulness, and feasibility.
+The team concluded that this idea provides the best balance of innovation, usefulness, and development feasibility.

 ## What We Rejected

+### Online Course Registration System

+This idea aims to reduce registration delays and scheduling conflicts by providing an online platform for course enrollment and availability checking.
+While useful, it was ranked lower than the attendance system because existing registration systems already provide similar functionality.

 ### Smart Campus Parking System

-Although the idea addresses a real campus problem, it was rejected because it requires more advanced technologies such as GPS integration, real-time parking data, and possibly IoT sensors.
-These requirements make it more complex and less feasible within the available development time.
+This idea aims to help students and staff find available parking spaces and reduce congestion during peak hours.
+However, the system may require additional technologies, real-time parking information, and more complex implementation, making it less feasible within the available project timeframe.

 ## What We Learned